 Sarah’s eye for design and focus on the smallest details was apparent in the end result– See for yourself!

-Accents and layering are merely two of the many tools Sarah utilizes from her seemingly endless bag of tricks and treatments.
+Accents and layering are two of the many tools Sarah utilizes from her endless bag of tricks and treatments.
 Warming fabrics, welcoming wall textures, and inviting minimalist furnishings all come into play to produce a one-of-a-kind outcome.
-And one need not look further than the new dining room to witness how it all harmoniously comes together.
+And the new dining room shows how harmoniously it all comes together.

-Gone is the colder, more standard approach, and in comes a more comfortable atmosphere bringing families and friends together to create lasting memories over delicious meals.
+Gone is the colder, more standard approach, and in comes a more comfortable atmosphere.
 A taupe rug and new lighting brightens the space, and an oversized custom table and more comfortable seating brings the room into the 21st century.
-And while the bookcase, antique skis, and bear sculpture still maintain the home’s rustic charm, Sarah always keeps the table set to provide a certain level of sophistication–and anticipation – for any impending fine dining experience.
-Or as she say, “If you set a table, it automatically invites and encourages people to want to eat together.”
+And while the bookcase, antique skis, and bear sculpture still maintain the home’s rustic charm, Sarah always keeps the table set to provide a certain level of sophistication–and anticipation.

 The kitchen required a complete overhaul with new appliances, counter tops, an up-to-date sink, and an all-new herringbone backsplash to brighten the space and add texture.
 Wood casings were custom created and placed over the dated ceiling columns and arches to create a bold structural presence through a solid, rustic beam look.